 WHAT YOU DO:

-Add water and starter to a large bowl, and mix with fingers until combined; then add honey and butter, and mix again until fully combined.
+Add water and starter to a large bowl, and mix with fingers until combined; then add honey and oil, and mix again until fully combined.

 Now add flours and begin to combine with your hands until a dough ball begins to shape, knead until fully combined, and let rest for 30 minutes.